domain-centric/template_engine/doc/wiki/08-Functions-in-tag-expressions.md

 * Parameters are defined as either mandatory or optional
 * Optional parameters can have a default value

-[//]: # (TODO: This text should be imported from the dart doc of the ArgumentParser class using document_generator package) **Arguments:**
+**Arguments:**
 * Multiple arguments are separated with a comma, e.g. single argument: `cos(pi)` multiple arguments: `volume(10,20,30)`
 * There are different types of arguments